liamthetate/itsnotjustinyourhead/README.md

     * jQuery was used for the Modal window.

 6. Gitpod
-    * Gitpod was used for all code creation and Pushing to GitHub.
+    * Gitpod was used for all code creation and pushing to GitHub.

 7. GitHub:
     * GitHub was used to store the projects code after being pushed from Gitpod.